Higher Derivative Sigma Models: Identifying physical running

-The key conclusion here is the following.
-For theories with only two derivatives in the kinetic energy, the separation of tadpoles and bubbles in the heat-kernel formalism is evident -- the former appears in the coefficient $a_1$ whereas the latter emerges in the coefficient $a_2$.
-This clear separation is no longer true for higher-derivative theories; in this case one can also identify tadpole terms in the corresponding coefficient $a_2$.
+For theories with only two derivatives in the kinetic energy, the separation of tadpoles and bubbles in the heat-kernel formalism is evident -- the former appears in the coefficient $a_1$ whereas the latter emerges in the coefficient $a_2$. {We have seen that this }clear separation is no longer true for higher-derivative theories; in this case one can also identify tadpole terms in the corresponding coefficient $a_2$.
 This entails non-trivial consequences for the beta functions of theory.
 The origin for this feature can be traced back to the fact that such theories carry an intrinsic mass scale with them.

+In summary, the higher derivative full nonlinear sigma model has many couplings and perhaps the lessons of the calculation can be lost in the multiplicity of couplings.
+The most important lesson here is that the beta function of the fundamental coupling $f$ vanishes, in contrast with previous claims in the literature \cite{Hasenfratz:1988rf, Percacci:2009fh} .